anlowee/vguardbft/README.md

 We use google map to visualize the viechle's location and route, also mark the location of each participant in the supply chain.
 ![Viechle visualization](./docs/map-example.gif)
 When you click the marker of a viechle, you can see the detail information of the viechle at the bottom of the page, including:
-- Truck number: the index of the truck.
+- Cargo ID: the index of the cargo.
 - Cargo type: the type of the cargo the truck is carrying.
 - Cargo amount: the amount of the cargo the truck is carrying.
 - From: the location where the truck is from.